Key SWIM Benefits

 The wide-tow spread increased efficiency but the large offset between the seismic source and the recording devices on the front of the outer streamers produced the usual “footprint” holes in the data, as the angles of reflection from shallow layers are wide of these receivers.
 This affects data in the layers from the seafloor down to around 300 – 400 m.
 The footprint appears as stripes throughout the dataset, obscuring vital information.

 Footprint gaps (left) obscure the data in this shallow time slice.
 This is resolved by SWIM imaging (right).
 Use your mouse to slide the bar and witness the difference.

-In contrast, SWIM imaging gathers with a multitude of data points using sea-surface reflections as new virtual sources, in addition to the primary signals, contained excellent illumination of all angles for these depths.
+In contrast, SWIM imaging gathers a multitude of data points using sea-surface reflections as new virtual sources, in addition to the primary signals, containing excellent illumination of all angles for these depths.
 These data were relied upon as the basis for AVA studies and seismic inversion of the shallow data to scout for direct hydrocarbon indicators (DHI).
 Intercept and gradient results, another staple for exploration departments, are also excellent after SWIM processing of the data.

 AVA information cannot be confidently extracted from primaries alone due to the lack of near-angle data.
 By filling in the gaps, SWIM imaging enables accurate AVA analysis for lithology and fluid prediction without well data.

 The SWIM data, plus an additional ultra-low frequency model were then used for advanced imaging.
 Full waveform inversion (FWI) was used as the initial model to generate absolute elastic impedances (acoustic impedance and Vp/Vs) enabling the mapping of hydrocarbon anomalies.